roger-zhe-li/ictir23-cost-sensitive/README.md

 # ictir23-cost-sensitive

-# New Insights into Metric Optimization for Ranking-based Recommendation

 This is our implementation and experimental data for the paper:

 Roger Zhe Li, Julián Urbano, Alan Hanjalic (2023).
 Mitigating Mainstream Bias in Recommendation via Cost-sensitive Learning.
 In Proceedings of ICITR'23, Taipei, Taiwan, July 23, 2023.